The ‘Japanese communists’ final war’ Against the Unification Church

 Communist parties in democratic countries have a devious way to attack religions.
-What is happening in Japan is just the most recent chapter of a long story.
+The ‘Japanese communists’ final war’ is just the most recent chapter of a long story.

 by Dr. Massimo Introvigne